dusty-nv/jetson-containers/README.md

 test: test.py
 ```

-This would be equivalent to having it encoded into the Dockerfile like above (with the addition of the `dockerfile` key being set since it's now separate)
+This would be equivalent to having it encoded into the Dockerfile like above.

 ### JSON

 Config files can also be provided in JSON format (typically called `config.json`).
-The JSON and YAML configs typically get used when defining meta-containers that may not even have their own Dockerfiles, but exist soley as combinations of other packages.
-A good example of this are the [`l4t`](packages/l4t) containers, like [`l4t-pytorch`](packages/l4t/l4t-pytorch):
+The JSON and YAML configs typically get used when defining meta-containers that may not even have their own Dockerfiles, but exist solely as combinations of other packages.
+A good example of this are the [`l4t`](packages/l4t) meta-containers, like [`l4t-pytorch`](packages/l4t/l4t-pytorch):

 ```json
 {